Fashion as a human-centered design problem.

 The baseline experiment was meant to introduce the project to the participants.
 I asked them to wear all black (their own clothes) for three consecutive days and journal about their experience.

-Nobody expressed any major distress or concern during this experiment, mainly because they were wearing their own clothes.
+Nobody expressed any major distress or concern during this experiment.
 Letting participants choose their own garments gave me a good sense of who they are and their go-to style choices.